natopedroso/utils/README.md

+#install nginx php on ubuntu.md
-Update the package list on your Ubuntu server:
+##Update the package list on your Ubuntu server:

 ´´´
 sudo apt update